casvdrest/generating-indexed/TyDe/slides.md

 To summarize, we did the following:

-1. Describe three type universes in Agda, and derive generators from codes in these universes (only two of these discussed here)
+1. Describe three type universes in Agda, and derive enumerators from codes in these universes

-2. For two of these universes, prove that the generators derived from them are complete
+2. For two of these universes, prove that the enumerators derived from them are complete

-3. Implement our development for indexed descriptions in Haskell

-## Conclusion

-We have shown, as a proof of concept, that we can generate arbitrary indexed families

-. . .

-Of course, this requires that the programmer inputs suitable generators

-. . .

-With this technique, it is (at least) possible to generate relatively simple well-formed data, such as typed expressions or lambda terms

-## Future work

-Possible avenues for future work include:

-1. Considering more involved examples, such as polymorphic lambda terms

-2. Integration with existing testing frameworks

-3. Applying memoization techniques to the derived generators
+Additionally, we have constructed a Haskell library that implements the generic enumerator for indexed descriptions

 ## {.standout}